jadonmat/AutoTCAS/README.md

 ## 🤝 Contributing

 Contributions are welcome!
-Please feel free to submit issues, feature requests, or pull requests.
+Please feel free to submit issues and/or feature requests.

+If you want to directly contribute:
+1. Fork the repository.
+2. Clone your fork.
+3. Create a new branch seperate from master branch.
+4. Make and commit changes.
+5. Push changes to Github.
+6. Create a pull request, please write a description explaining your changes between your branch and the master branch.

 ## 📄 License